bitwarden/sm-action/README.md

   (Optional) For self-hosted bitwarden instances provide your https://your.domain.com/identity

-  Depending on the `cloud_region` setting, the default value will use https://identity.bitwarden.com for `us` or https://identity.bitwarden.eu for `eu`.
+  Depending on the `cloud_region` setting, the default value will use https://identity.bitwarden.com for `us` (default) or https://identity.bitwarden.eu for `eu`.

 - `api_url`

   (Optional) For self-hosted bitwarden instances provide your https://your.domain.com/api

-  Depending on the `cloud_region` setting, the default value will use https://api.bitwarden.com for `us` or https://api.bitwarden.eu for `eu`.
+  Depending on the `cloud_region` setting, the default value will use https://api.bitwarden.com for `us` (default) or https://api.bitwarden.eu for `eu`.

 ## Examples